a-lafon/codeflex/README.md

 3. **Effort Estimation** for implementing tickets
 4. **Regression Detection** by comparing PRs with bug history
 5. **Security Analysis** to detect potential vulnerabilities
+6. **Organizational Learning** - Build a knowledge base of code patterns and solutions

+## 💡 Planned Review Consistency Engine

+A key planned feature for CodeFlex is a built-in consistency engine that will automatically deliver uniform, reliable code reviews:

+### How It Will Work
+1. Every time a code review is saved, it will become part of the knowledge base
+2. For new reviews, the system will identify relevant past reviews
+3. These past reviews will guide the AI to maintain consistent terminology, structure and quality standards
+4. Each new review will build organizational knowledge, making future reviews even better

+### Expected Benefits
+- **Predictable Feedback**: Developers will receive consistent guidance across reviews
+- **Self-Improving System**: Review quality will improve over time with more usage
+- **Organizational Memory**: Will capture and preserve review standards and conventions
+- **Cost-Effective**: Will reuse existing data without requiring additional AI processing

 ## 🛠️ Technical Architecture